Sturmflut/sturmflut.github.io/_posts/2015-07-04-mediatek-details-partitions-and-preloader.markdown

 There is something special here: after the flash storage has been initialised, the Preloader offers an early "emergency download" mode.
 The manufacturer can define a hardware key, which, when pressed during Preloader platform init, immediately reboots back into the Boot ROM and waits for a download.

-At this point the Preloader also records why the system was booted:
+At this point the Preloader also records the reason why the system was booted:

 {% highlight text %}